ading2210/poe-api/README.md

 ```

 #### Purging a Conversation:
-To purge an entire conversation, or just the last few messages, you can use the `client.purge_messages` function.
+To purge an entire conversation, or just the last few messages, you can use the `client.purge_conversation` function.
 This function accepts the following arguments:
  - `chatbot` - The codename of the chatbot.
  - `count = -1` - The number of messages to be deleted, starting from the latest one.
 The default behavior is to delete every single message.